20 Apr Check Your License Status!!!

 Please be careful in completing all applications, and you should expect a consent order from their legal department, as any incomplete or incorrect applications will be sent back to you, resulting in further delays.

 Send questions to the State Board – The Georgia State Board of Veterinary Medicine is the state licensure board and all questions concerning licensure should go to them first.
 You can email them here or call (478) 207-2440.
 We understand that State agencies can often be difficult to reach.
-If you have tried and failed to get the answers you need the GVMA is always here to help.
-Call our helpline at (678) 309-3272 or email@example.com.
+If you have tried and failed to get the answers you need, the GVMA is here to help you.
+Call our office at (678) 309-9800 or email@example.com.